-BLOCK ERASE: A block of eight pages can be erased at one time allowing the Buffer to Main Memory Page Program without Built-in Erase command to be utilized to reduce programming times when writing large amounts of data to the device.
-To perform a Block Erase, an opcode of 50H must be loaded into the device, followed by two reserved bits, nine address bits (PA11-PA3), and 13 don't care bits.
-The nine address bits are used to specify which block of eight pages is to be erased.
-When a low-to-high transition occurs on the \overline{CS} pin, the part will erase the selected block of eight pages to 1s.
+BLOCK ERASE: A block of eight pages can be erased at one time allowing the Buffer to Main Memory Page Program without Built-In Erase command to be utilized to reduce programming times when writing large amounts of data to the device.
+To perform a Block Erase, an opcode of 50H must be loaded into the device, followed by one reserved bit, 10 address bits (PA12-PA3), and 13 don't care bits.
+The 10 address bits are used to specify which block of eight pages is to be erased.
+When a low to high transition occurs on the $\overline{\text{CS}}$ pin, the part will erase the selected block of eight pages to 1s.
 The erase operation is internally self-timed and should take place in a maximum time of t{BE} .
 During this time, the status register will indicate that the part is busy.